Stabilization notices and discontinued functions

 From Version 14.2, IBM z/OS Debugger supports only the TCP/IP Socket Interface for CICS; therefore, the debugging tools sockets interface provided by CICS TS is no longer used and thus stabilized.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0960.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0960.

 CICS Service Flow Runtime